synyx/sybil/README.md

 ## Working so far

-* Saves and loads Tinkerforge bricks, LED Strips bricklets, Dual Relay bricklets, Ambient Light bricklets, and Motion Detector to/from Neo4j database.
+* Saves and loads Tinkerforge bricks, LED Strip, Dual Relay, Ambient Light, and Motion Detector bricklets to/from Neo4j database.
 * Reads configuration from JSON files.
-* Outputs Statuses on LED Strips *(see integration test org.synyx.sybil.out.SingleStatusOnLEDStripTest)*
+* Outputs statuses on LED strips
-    * Outputs Statuses of Jenkins build jobs, updated every 60 seconds.
+    * Outputs statuses of Jenkins build jobs, updated every 60 seconds.
-* Outputs arbitrary pixels and sprites on LED Strips *(see integration test org.synyx.sybil.out.OutputLEDStripTest)*
+* Outputs arbitrary pixels and sprites on LED strips
     * Does this via a HTTP API.
 * Controls relays
     * Does this via a HTTP API.
-* Listens to Illuminance sensors and has them control the LED Strip brightness if illuminance falls under a threshold value.
+* Listens to Illuminance sensors and has them increase the LED strip brightness if illuminance falls under a threshold value.
 * Listens to IO-Modules to which buttons can be connected and turns off relays when buttons are pressed.
 * Serves a *very barebones* REST API showing the configured the bricks and bricklets.